Instantons on multi-Taub-NUT Spaces I: Asymptotic Form and Index Theorem: Asymptotic Decay of Harmonic Spinors

 \section{Asymptotic Decay of Harmonic Spinors}

-In order to recover the bow data from a generic instanton on TN$_k$, it is necessary to understand properties of the $L^2-$kernel of the coupled Dirac operator.
-Of particular importance is the dimension of the kernel and the estimates of the decay rates of its members.
+In order to recover the bow data from an instanton on TN$_k$, it is necessary to understand properties of the $L^2$-kernel of the coupled Dirac operator.
+Of particular importance is the dimension of its kernel and the decay rates of $L^2$ harmonic spinors.